How to build a million dollar portfolio

 Here is what Lorraine’s TFSA could look like assuming she starts with a $5,500 contribution this year, earns 6% for her investments long-term, and the TFSA contribution limit grows with the rate of inflation (2%) for her contributions:

 All RRSP and TFSA values approximate for illustrative purposes.
-You can find great, free calculators and tools here.
+For images above, you can find great, free calculators and tools here.
+References are on that page.

 Sure, another example that’s short of a million dollars but let’s not forget I mentioned “or close to it”!
 Besides: